jihunhwang/jihunhwang.github.io/_posts/2024-05-27-Integers_of_the_form_$x^2+2y^2$.md

 <font size="4">
 <p>
-I found the picture of this problem and my solution while scrolling through Google Photos (I was bored at LAX waiting for my flight).
-I don't vividly remember when and what it was for, but it must have been a part of my math olympiad practice, given that it is a typical math olympiad-y number theory problem and the picture was taken and uploaded when I was in high school.
+I found the picture of this problem and my solution when I was scrolling through Google Photos at LAX waiting for my flight (yes, I was very bored).
+I don't vividly remember when and what this problem was for, but it must have been a part of my math olympiad practice, given that it is a typical math olympiad-y number theory problem and the picture was taken when I was in high school.
 </p>

 <p>I do remember, however, struggling and spending a lot of time on this problem.
 I think it is worth going over it again for fun.</p>
 </font>

-#### Problem Statement
+### Problem Statement

 <font size="4">
 <p>